curiosum-dev/contexted/README.md

 You may also want to enable it only for certain environments, like `dev`.

+Read more about `Contexted.Delegator` and its options in [docs](https://hexdocs.pm/contexted/Contexted.Delegator.html).

 <br/>

 ### Don't repeat yourself with CRUD operations